What is the mymobility Clinical Study?

 The study is recruiting adults 18 years or older who:

-- Are scheduled to have a total or partial knee replacement or total hip replacement at one of the selected clinical study sites
+- Are scheduled to have a total or partial knee replacement at one of the selected clinical study sites

 - Are mobile with no more than a single cane or single crutch